 Phoronix comment: “With the GNU Octave software as a MATLAB performance, the Talos II squeezed in front of the Threadripper systems for this single-core test.”

-Multi-threaded: YES Verdict: GOOD To do:
+Multi-threaded: YES

 system/blender-1.0.2